timbru31/spigot-anti-piracy-csv-exporter/README.md

 ### Installation

-This has been tested with Node v10
+This has been tested with Node.js v12 LTS.

 #### Normal Installation